MicrosoftDocs/win32/desktop-src/TermServ/setauthenticationpluginandrecyclerpcapplicationpools-win32-tsgatewayserversettings.md

 - AagWmi.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SetAuthenticationPluginAndRecycleRpcApplicationPools method of the Win32\_TSGatewayServerSettings class

 Sets the current authentication plug-in for the Remote Desktop Gateway (RD Gateway) server and recycles the RPC application pools in IIS.

 This method is equivalent to calling the [**SetAuthenticationPlugin**](setauthenticationplugin-win32-tsgatewayserversettings.md) and [**RecycleRpcApplicationPools**](recyclerpcapplicationpools-win32-tsgatewayserversettings.md) methods in sequence.